 5. Is Your Theme Customized?
 Use A Child Theme

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of the parent theme.
-When you update the “parent theme”, your customizations get preserved through the “child theme.”
+When you update the “parent theme”, all customizations get preserved through the “child theme.”

 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
 What can feel slightly bothersome is the preparation involved prior to upgrading.

-How To Update Your Theme – Tutorial
+Upgrading Your Theme – Tutorial

-Log into your WordPress admin area …
+Log into your WordPress administration area …

-Depending on which theme(s) you have installed on your website, you may receive occasional alerts in your dashboard that new theme versions are available and require updating …
+Depending on what theme(s) are installed on your site, you may receive occasional alerts in your dashboard that your theme(s) need updating …

-Updating WordPress Themes From The “Themes” Screen
+Updating WordPress Themes Via The “Themes” Area

-This opens up the “Themes” page …
+This brings you to the “Themes” screen …

 When the theme details window opens up, click on update now …

-WordPress will automatically update your theme …
+WordPress will automatically update your theme in seconds …

-Your theme is now up-to-date …
+Your WordPress theme is now updated …

-Select all the themes you want to update and click on Update Themes to complete the update process …
+Select all the themes you want to update and click on Update Themes to complete the bulk update process …

 WordPress will automatically update all of the selected themes …